HaxeFlixel/flixel-docs/documentation/02_handbook/19-actions-html.md

 - UPDATE all your action sets at once
 - ENFORCE the "only one action set active per device at a time" rule

-To create and add action set, you would do something like this:
+To create and add an action set, do something like:

 ```haxe
 //where up, down, left, right, select are digital actions